Observations on the students’ grasp of spacial awareness.

 However in our “brave new world” of the internet, the PlayStation, the mobile phone, and the laptop computer; there would also appear to be an increasing lack of basic perspective.

-But there is a serious side to all this and it manifests itself in the simple fact that today’s design student has, or is, losing their ability to engage with the real world on a basic level. i.e. A ruler.
+But there is a serious side to all this and it manifests itself in the simple fact that today’s design student has lost, or is losing, their ability to engage with the real world on a basic level. i.e. using a ruler.
 In my limited experience, assumption is now the student’s closest friend.

 Two dimensional screen based learning has been part of design education for a relatively short period.
 In the past 20 years technology and related software has advanced at an alarming rate and has revolutionised many disciplines.
 But what are the long term effects?

-Andy Bainbridge is a dry-stonewaller, general wit & raconteur and course tutor in Graphics at UCLAN
+Dry-stonewaller, general wit & raconteur and course tutor in Graphic Design at UCLAN